How to Analyse a Portal Frame in ClearCalcs

 Our portal frame calculators are available for a variety of common and custom portal frame types you can choose from a simple drop down.
 They are designed to allow for quick FEA analysis of a 2D portal frame without needing to waste time modelling nodes and members in a full-fledged analysis software.

 Depending on the type of portal frame you select in the dropdown (for example, flat/monoslope), the diagram on the right hand side will change, as will the inputs required (for example, a gable roof requires an apex height in addition to leg height).

 - The main purpose of these sheets is to determine the shear, moment, and deflection of the portal frame.

 - Supports can be specified as pinned or fixed, and each member can be specified independently

-- Loads are applied either from the left hand side or from the bottom of the selected member (i.e. how many mm from the left hand side of a horizontal member or from the bottom of the vertical member)
+- Loads are applied either from the left hand side or from the bottom of the selected member (i.e. how many mm or ft from the left hand side of a horizontal member or from the bottom of the vertical member)

 - Axis selected refers to the direction of the load (visible on the diagram).
 Global Y refers to a force travelling straight up or down, Global X refers to a left-right load, while local will apply the load perpendicular to the selected member (i.e. on a 90 degree angle to the member, regardless of its given angle or location).

 - Loading orientation refers to the orientation of the members individually with respect to the applied loads.

 - About major axis - the members are connected such that the loads are applied perpendicular to the major bending axis of each specified section.
 Typically, the major axis is characterised by a higher Ix value